Trinity Lutheran Church

 To help us share these important Jesus stories, the Invitation and Faith Growing Clusters are developing a new ministry.
 Anyone who wants to share a Jesus story is invited to prepare a brief narrative (no longer than 90 seconds) and be recorded sharing your story to be posted on our website and Facebook.
 A helpful guide – think about a time when somebody was Jesus to you by how they treated you or through something they might have said (hint – keep in mind a Jesus story tells how Jesus touches us; we are not the subject or hero of our stories).

-If you have any questions, please talk with a member of the council or Pastor Alice.
+If you have any questions, please talk with Pastor Alice.
 Thanks for your partnership in this ministry.

 Congregation Council